 Flip that around, it’s also the willingness to take a no from someone else.
 That’s because if you feel crappy about hearing a no, you’re are responsibility for your own mood and not expect or blame anyone else for your emotions and choices.
 Ultimately, having strong boundaries does not mean that you don’t want your partners or friends to be happy.
 It just means that you can’t decide if your partners or friends are happy or choose to behave in a certain way.

-People with poor boundaries typically come in two flavours:
+People with poor boundaries typically come in two flavors:

 They are called the breaker, and the fixer.
 Interestingly, these two types of people often end up in relationships together.
 My first relationship was like that, it felt like it was us against the world.
 However, in hindsight, it was soul-sucking and emotionally tiring.
-She and I had pathologies of both the victim and saver, oscillating between both roles at different point of times.
+She and I had pathologies of both the victim and saver, oscillating between both roles at different points of time.

 The saver doesn’t save the victim because they actually care about the problem, but because they believe if they fix the problem they will feel loved.